glumia/pylaprof/README.md

 the *storer*.

-The profiler is the main component of pylaprof, it takes care of taking snapshots of your program's stack at regular intervals of times and feeding them to the *sampler* for processing; at the end of the profiling session, it will then ask the *sampler* for a report and provide it to the *storer*.
+The profiler is the main component of pylaprof, it takes care of taking snapshots of your program's stack at regular intervals and feeding them to the *sampler* for processing; at the end of the profiling session, it will then ask the *sampler* for a report and provide it to the *storer*.

 Take a look at the [source](./pylaprof/__init__.py) for more documentation and some pre-implemented samplers and storers or [here](./examples) for some usage examples.

 ## Features